-Janine stars in the new sitcom Buffering on ITV2 and can be seen in the upcoming DC Comic film The Batman (Warner Bros).
+Janine stars in the new sitcom Buffering on ITV2 and can be seen as Carla in the DC Comic film The Batman (Warner Bros).
 She was a writer and performer for ITV2's hit sketch series The Emily Atack Show.
-Other appearances include: The Russell Howard Hour (Sky Max), The Stand Up Sketch Show (ITV2), Yesterday, Today and The Day Before (Comedy Central UK), Comedians Giving Lectures (Dave), Pointless Celebrities (BBC One) and The Now Show (BBC Radio 4)
+Other appearances include: The Russell Howard Hour (Sky Max), Comedians Giving Lectures (Dave), The Stand Up Sketch Show (ITV2), Yesterday, Today and The Day Before (Comedy Central UK), The John Bishop Show (ITV), Pointless Celebrities (BBC One) and The Now Show (BBC Radio 4)

 WINNER: BBC New Comedy Award 2019

 WINNER: Best Show Amused Moose 2019

 WINNER: 99 Club Comedy Bursary 2019

 WINNER: Laughing Horse New Act of the Year 2018

 WINNER: So You Think You're Funny Sketch 2017

 NOMINEE: Dave's Edinburgh Comedy Awards Best Newcomer 2019